akaGUNYY/RealEstate/README.md

-# RealEstate
+# Calculator
-Real estate management app
+A calculator app